Discussion of Modulation Techniques

 This three day course provides comprehensive information on the 5G wireless network with a focus on physical layer and air interface technologies.
 The course starts with a review of cellular standards evolution and the shortcomings that 5G addresses.
 Next we move on to describe the modulation waveforms and also look at the issues that are introduced by working with higher GHz frequency bands.
 Further topics include Massive MIMO, network architecture, 5G system features, and evolutionary services.

 This new online course is the next step in our popular Applied RF Engineering online series.
 Based on feedback from our corporate customers, this course covers topics related to signals, modulation, propagation, and antennas.
 As an added bonus, students are encouraged to work on signal processing labs using Octave/Matlab to create and explore modulation waveforms.
 Coming soon - check back often or send us a message for more information!
-Jul 12-Dec 10, 2021: Scheduled Online Course, RF Mentor e-Learning: Presented by: Rex Frobenius Sep 13-Feb 11, 2022: Scheduled Online Course, RF Mentor e-Learning: Presented by: Rex Frobenius
+Feb 11-Jul 11, 2022: Scheduled Online Course, RF Mentor e-Learning: Presented by: Rex Frobenius

 Physically intuitive understanding is the purpose for this course on Wireless signal and system fundamentals.
 Understanding why these signals and techniques work, not just how, is the objective of these three days.